Beacon Counseling Treatment Modality

-Our mission at Beacon Counseling, LLC is to provide mental health services by a licensed processional counselor (LPC) in a domain most comfortable for you.
-As a clinician, I treat adolescents and adults assisting them to cope with their psychological issues.
+Our mission at Beacon Counseling, LLC is to provide mental health services by a licensed professional in a domain most comfortable for you.
+As clinicians, we treat individuals, couples, and adults of all ages to cope with their psychological issues.

 The Beacon Counseling Process: Expectations

-In individual therapy your first session will be an intake.
+In therapy, your first session will be an intake.
 This first session is used to gather data regarding your chief complaint.
 A diagnosis from the DSM V may be required (if necessary) however, for many it’s not.

-Next, you and I will study the main complaint along with your moods, thoughts, feelings and level of functioning.
+Next, you along with your clinician will study the main complaint along with your moods, thoughts, feelings and level of functioning.
 The number of sessions needed to resolve your unique matter can vary greatly.
 This is something we will discuss collaboratively.

-Once your illness is understood the goal of therapy is to educate you on your specific ailment, co-create tailored coping skills so that can take control and overcome or live with your challenge.
+Once your illness is understood, the goal of therapy is to educate you on your specific ailment and co-create a tailored care plan to overcome it.